Planning a trip to Washington, D.C.? Swing by the Capitol to meet with your Senators and Representatives!

 - When booking your DC travel, plan in a 30-40 minute window per meeting (5-10 minutes to get through security at the congressional office building and 15-30 minutes per meeting), plus 30 minutes for travel to and from the Capitol

-- 3-4 weeks prior to your arrival, begin reaching out to congressional office to schedule a meeting, and reach out to NAHMA for help with talking points and other meeting prep
+- 3-4 weeks prior to your arrival, begin reaching out to congressional offices to schedule a meeting, and reach out to NAHMA for help with talking points and other meeting prep

 - If you need help with scheduling, submit a Hill Visit Scheduling Request to NAHMA, or email NAHMA’s Government Affairs staff with the following information:

 - Who will be attending the meetings (you and any colleagues)